sschuhmi/AWS-ML-Operationalizing/README.md

 ## Step 4: Lambda security setup & testing

-## Step 5: Lambda Concurrency setup & Endpoint Auto-scaling
+## Step 5: Endpoint Auto-Scaling & Lambda Concurrency setup

 The following endpoint with the best hyperparameters for inference was deployed:
 ![image](05_DeployedEndpoint.jpg)